-Baked Honey Sesame Chicken is sweet, savory, and perfect for any night of the week.
-Chicken is breaded and flash fried to put a nice coating on the chicken then baked in honey sauce to sweet perfection.
-This is so good!
-It’s even better than take out, and better for you!
-Cook some up tonight!
+Honey Sesame Chicken is sweet, savory, and perfect for any night of the week.
+This is so good, it is even better than take out!

 - Chicken Breasts: About 4 chicken breasts